lcm-proj/lcm/docs/content/java-notes.md

 Separately, `lcm.jar` can also be found in the `lcm-java` subdirectory of the source distribution after compiling LCM from source.

-## Building lcm.jar separately from the rest of LCM

-It is possible to build `lcm.jar` separately from the rest of LCM.
-The `lcm-java` subdirectory of the source distribution contains a `build.xml` file, which can be used with a build tool like Apache Ant or Eclipse.

 ## Namespace issues

 LCM supports namespaces for data types, making it easier for users to use the